omgupta7352/Blogsphere/README.md

 ![WEATHER APP](ime1.png)
 ![](ime2.png)

-The WeatherApp project is a web-based application that allows users to check the current weather and forecast for different locations.
-This project is built using HTML, CSS, JavaScript, and React.
+This project is a comprehensive blogging platform built using Spring Boot, Thymeleaf, and PostgreSQL.
+It offers features such as post creation, viewing, updating, and deletion, along with a robust commenting system supporting nested comments.

 ## Table of Contents